cameron-martin/pure_promise/README.md

 __A promise callback _must_ return a promise__

-This makes it slightly more verbose, but it has some nice properties.
+This makes it slightly more verbose, but it gives them some nice properties.
 I'll explain them here later.

 Influenced by [promise.rb][2], the [Promises/A+ spec][3], and browsers' implementations of promises (for the stuff that's not `#then`).